 The Homeopathic Pharmacopoeia of the United States, an official manual published by a non-governmental, nonprofit group of business representatives and homeopathic professionals, contains the rules for using homeopathic medicines.
 Pharmacopoeia also contains guidelines for evaluating novel treatments and confirming their clinical efficacy.

 Where can I locate a homeopathic professional?

-There are homeopathic schools and training programs, but none of them grant a license to practice with a diploma or certificate.
+Homeopathic schools and training programs exist, but none grant a license to practice with a diploma or certificate.
 Although homeopaths are licensed in practically every category of the health professions, including veterinarians, many are also medical doctors (MDs).
 The majority of states require homeopathic practitioners to hold a valid healthcare license.
 There are numerous reputable certifying bodies.
-Medical practitioners and doctors of osteopathic medicine (DOs) who have specialized in homeopathy are certified by the American Board of Homeotherapeutics (DHT indicates a doctor of homeopathy).
-A significant portion of naturopathic doctors’ medical education includes studying homeopathy, and some of them have earned certification from the Homeopathic Academy of Naturopathic Physicians (DHANP).
+Medical practitioners and doctors of osteopathic medicine (DOs) specializing in homeopathy are certified by the American Board of Homeotherapeutics (DHT indicates a doctor of homeopathy).
+Many naturopathic doctors’ medical education includes studying homeopathy; some have earned certification from the Homeopathic Academy of Naturopathic Physicians (DHANP).
 The Certification in Classical Homeopathy is open to all homeopathic practitioners, including acupuncturists, chiropractors, and nurse practitioners (CCH).

-Do I typically have homeopathy covered by my health insurance?
+Do I typically have homeopathic treatment covered by my health insurance?

 No, Health Insurance companies cover neither homeopathic services nor the cost of homeopathic remedies.
 However, the price of homeopathic remedies is not too high.